 How to contact us

-- by post: Governance & Compliance Manager, IOP, 37 Caledonian Road, London, N1 9BU
+- by post: Data Protection Officer, IOP, 37 Caledonian Road, London, N1 9BU

 This website may place small text files, called cookies, on your computer to distinguish you from other users of this website.
 These cookies monitor how you use this website so that we can make improvements, and are also used to give you the best user experience (for example by remembering your login details so that you do not have to enter them each time).
 Some cookies may also be placed by third parties, for example Facebook and Google, if you use their services via this website to monitor how you use their services and to target relevant advertising to you when you visit other websites on which they advertise.